Arekushi/Arekushi/README.md

 ## 🎓 Education
 Currently attending high school together as a computer course at ETEC in Guaianazes.
 Also taking the Java Web Full Stack course at Digital House.

+## ⚙️ Experience
+I still don't have experience in the job market, but I already have experience with several development tools and languages, such as: C++, C#, Java, Kotlin, JS, PHP, Python, SQL, MySQL, HTML5, CSS3, Unity.
+Below are some projects I developed.